jnozzi/cocoadev.com/markdown/NSString.md

 >>> what would it do with this code then: a = x[str++]; where x is an array variable and str is an array index?
 It's more complicated than "whenever you see brackets" since square brackets are also already used for other things.

 ----
 This is a very dirty hack and it's not the prettiest syntax, but a while back I was experimenting with overloading operators using Objective-C++ to implement such syntactic sugar.
 What I found is that you can't overload, for instance, the binary + operator for just pointers.
-However, you can overload it for two structs, i.e., General/NSString instead of General/NSString*.
+However, you can overload it for two structs, i.e., NSString instead of NSString*.
 If you pass them in as references then this works, but you have to use the pointer dereference operator.
 So, like I said, it's still not quite pretty.

  #import <Cocoa/Cocoa.h>